TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 5/Job 5.19.md

 ---

-He will deliver thee in six troubles; Yea, in seven there shall no evil touch thee.
+He will deliver you in six troubles; yes, in seven no evil shall touch you.